tent/tent.io/content/docs/app-server.md

 ### DELETE /followers/:id

-Apps can end the user's relationship with a follower, which means that the server will no longer notify them of your new posts.
-They will still be able to get your public posts using the API.
+Apps can end the user's relationship with a follower, which means that the server will no longer notify the follower of the user's new posts.
+The follower will still be able to get the user's public posts using the API.

 {delete_follower example}